Ransomwave/azul/README.md

 ### Manual Install

 1. Clone the repository or download the ZIP and extract it.
-2. Install Node.js (if you haven't already) from [nodejs.org](https://nodejs.org/) or by using your system's package manager:
+2. Install Node.js from [nodejs.org](https://nodejs.org/) or by using your system's package manager:
    ```bash
    # Windows (using winget)
    winget install OpenJS.NodeJS.LTS